On The Move

 Commercial efforts to use IP to transmit voice calls began in the early ’90s.
 However, adoption of VoIP within telephony markets was limited as result of a variety of technical difficulties.
 However, each improvement increased acceptability, and today, VoIP has become as ubiquitous as switched-circuit telephones.

-IP-based voice networks are growing rapidly thanks to a number of factors including their cost-effectiveness and the opportunity for businesses to increase productivity through easy information sharing, maximized utility of available bandwidth and optimized converged network services.
+IP-based voice networks are growing rapidly thanks to a number of factors including their cost-effectiveness and the opportunity for businesses to increase productivity through easy information sharing, maximised utility of available bandwidth and optimised converged network services.

 HIGH AVAILABILITY